Lanier Heights: History

-The formal development of the neighborhood began in 1883 with the creation of the “Lanier Heights Subdivision", a project planned and financed by Elizabeth Lanier Dunn and her husband General William M. Dunn.
+The formal development of the neighborhood began in 1883 with the creation of the "Lanier Heights Subdivision", a project planned and financed by Elizabeth Lanier Dunn and her husband, William M. Dunn, a retired U.S. Army general.
 This plan’s somewhat casual street configuration was laid out just a few years before Congress decreed in 1888 that henceforth the rectangular grid system of the central city would be continued throughout the District for all new street construction.

-At first the new subdivision's growth was slow.
-Within several years banker Archibald M. McLachlen and biologist George Brown Goode of the Smithsonian Institution had, in large part, gained control of the tract with the idea of having the neighborhood become a residential community for Smithsonian employees and other professionals in Washington.
+At first the new subdivision grew slowly.
+Within several years, banker Archibald M. McLachlen and biologist George Brown Goode of the Smithsonian Institution had gained control of most of the tract, intending to make the neighborhood into a residential community for Smithsonian employees and other professionals in Washington.
 In 1897, the opening of an electric streetcar line on Columbia Road encouraged activity.
-Additionally, the 1902-06 construction of The Ontario, a noteworthy and attractive apartment house, brought further attention, and people, to the area.
-The subdivision then developed into a fairly affluent area of families and single people, including professionals, intellectuals, and city workers.
+The 1902-06 construction of The Ontario apartment house attracted more attention and residents.
+The subdivision developed into a fairly affluent area of families and single people, including professionals, intellectuals, and city workers.
 Several of the city's first housing cooperatives sprang up in Lanier Heights, including the Stafford and the Lambert (at 1789 and 1791 Lanier Place), developed by William H. Sholes, and 1705 Lanier Place, the first apartment building constructed explicitly as a cooperative.

-In the segregated past, it was a white neighborhood, but by the 1960s and 1970s it had become a diverse mix of people and cultures, and, for a time, a local hub of anti-establishment politics where the Black Panthers, anti-Vietnam War organizers and other activists groups resided.
-Recent rising home prices, however, have made it somewhat more difficult for a number of the less well-to-do residents to remain in the area.
+In the segregated past, it was a white neighborhood, but by the 1960s and 1970s it had become a diverse mix of people and cultures, and, for a time, a local hub of anti-establishment politics where the Black Panthers, anti-Vietnam War organizers, and other activists groups resided.
+In the 21st century, rising home prices have made it somewhat more difficult for some less well-to-do residents to remain in the area.